Serang Raya University: A campus

-The STMIK is residing in the University of Serang Raya oldest campus buildings.
+The STMIK isin the University of Serang Raya oldest campus buildings.
 The campus halls of the University of Serang Raya Central Library Building and Rector University of Serang Raya, which house the College of Engineering have also become a place of initial formation of the university.

 B campus

 The campus is opposite the Headquarters and also adjacent to the Technology.
 Three faculties occupy the campus, namely Economics, Social and Political Sciences, and Science Communication.
 There are football and a basketball courts in this area of the campus.